Best Rye Whiskey for Highball Cocktails

 What is the best rye whiskey for cocktails?

 The best rye whiskey for cocktails depends on the drink.
 For highballs specifically, Bulleit 95 Rye and High West Rendezvous Rye are top choices — both deliver bold rye spice at a proof that stays present through dilution.
 For a broader cocktail collection, Rittenhouse Straight Rye BiB offers exceptional versatility at 100 proof, working equally well in highballs, Manhattans, and Old Fashioneds.
-Budget-conscious mixers should look at Old Overholt and George Dickel Rye, both under $25.
+Budget-conscious mixers should look at George Dickel Rye, which comes in well under $25.

 What mixer goes best with rye whiskey?